-The course aims to provide the students with the general criteria for designing and realizing the main mechanical machines.
+The course aims to provide the students with the general criteria for machines design.
 Therefore, the contents proposed during the course include in the first part of the course the systems of forces, the balance of bodies, the kinematics and the fundamental laws of dynamics and conservation of energy.
 In the second part of the course, the engines and their features.
-The third part of the course deals with the vibrations and the frequency response of the linear systems.
+The third part of the course deals with the mechanical vibrations and the frequency response of the linear systems.

 1. Introduction and presentation of the course